uzh-rpg/rpg_dvs_ros/dvs_calibration_gui/README.md

-run with:

-    rosrun dvs_calib_gui dvs_calib_gui

-or start `rqt` and display the widget.

-If it does not work, try this:

-    rm ~/.config/ros.org/rqt_gui.ini
-    rqt
+to install the gui you have to clear your rqt cache rm ~/.config/ros.org/rqt_gui.ini